 For each resource registered with the California Air Resources Board as having a greenhouse gas compliance obligation, the information provided to the CAISO by the Scheduling Coordinator must be consistent with the information submitted to the California Air Resources Board.

-30.4.4.6 [Not Used]
+30.4.4.6 Maximum Default Minimum Load Bid

+In no case shall a Default Minimum Load Bid exceed the Minimum Load Cost Hard Cap.

 * * * * *